-Tax compliance fees include services for the preparation of our tax returns, including tax credit requests related to scientific research and experimental development in Canada and the United States.
+Tax compliance fees include services for the preparation of our tax returns, including tax credit requests related to scientific research and experimental development in Canada and the United States, and transfer pricing analyses.
 Other tax fees include services for tax planning related to domestic and international taxation.